 “We don’t need those organisms,” said Derrick.

 Washburn said, “Listen, I’m a space guy, so I don’t know.
 But there are intertidal ecosystems.
 And the biological rhythms of certain creatures correspond to a tidal cycle.
 So like, gestation, or egg hatching might be affected.
-Or women’s periods.”
+Or the female period.”

 Everyone stared at Washburn.
 Rochelle chortled and said, “Are you shittin’ me?”

 “I would never shit on you,” said Washburn.
 “The menstrual cycle occurs about once per lunar month and just about corresponds to the tidal period.
 No pun intended.”